Skip to Content

 It can be emotionally draining to feel as if you’re solely responsible for solving problems in your relationship.
 It can also be frustrating to feel as if you’re solely responsible for making long-term plans such as having children or buying a house on your own.
 If your partner doesn’t contribute to the relationship in a meaningful way, it may be worthwhile to reevaluate staying with this person.

 Over time, you may discover that your spouse simply isn’t capable of being there for you from a romantic standpoint.
 Although this person may be kind and helpful, the lack of an emotional connection to your spouse may ultimately doom the relationship to divorce.
-If you do stay with this person, you may grow to resent this individual, and that may increase the risk for abuse or other problems developing in the future.
+If you do stay with this person, you may grow to resent this individual, and that may increase the risk of abuse or other problems developing in the future.

 In most cases, the presence of abuse or neglect won’t influence the final terms of a divorce settlement.
 Instead, factors such as the length of the marriage or when assets were acquired will be given more weight.
 In a final settlement, you may be entitled to a share of marital assets and spousal support payments.